MPdeM/SQL-Challenge/README.md

     Data Analysis

 ### DATA MODELING

 Data consist in several csv tables [EmployeeSQL/data] .
+The first stefp is inspecting the files scketching an ERD of the tables.
 The visual representation of the database releations ERD (entity relationship diagrams) are created using free source http://www.quickdatabasediagrams.com.

 ![](EmployeeSQL/Images/QuickDBD-EmployeeSQL.png)

-Creates a database in Postgres pgAdmin and imports several csv tables stored in /data folder.
-Each table the SQL data types are defined, primary keys and

-consists in creating a SQL database in Postgres design the tables that hold the CSV files with information regarding employees of some company from 1980 to 1990.

-The first step is DATA MODELING : inspecting the files scketching an ERD of the tables using quickDatabasediagrams.

 ### DATA ENGINEERING

 With the ERD, the table schema for each table is created, specifying data types, primary keys, foreign keys, and other constraints.
 The schema of the tables can be found in [EmployeeSQL/squema.sql](EmployeeSQL/squema.sql)

 ### DATA ANALYSIS

 Once the database is built , the analysis is done querying information such as :
     1 each employee a list containing: employee number, last name, first name, gender, and salary.
     2 list of employees hired in 1986